HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.1.00

+* Major data base refactor.
+* All database calls were moved to be on background threads.
+This allows us to open the model without waiting for DB to accept all of our requests.
+It also moves all data posting to DocumentOpened and DocumentSynched events rather then on DocumentClosing.
+* Implemented additional user overrides for family names and styles.
+* Implemented a method for closing all tasks windows when Revit document is closed.
+* Implemented a method for closing Socket channel when Revit document is closed so that we don't subscribe to it multipe times.
+* MC buttons on Revit ribbon will be now disabled unless there was a successful connection to MC.
+* Data can now be posted to MC right away.
+There is no need to restart Revit anymore (that still needs to be addressed for tasks).
+* Bug fixes to Family publish where data about in place families was not published.
+* Many more....

 ###### Release 2018.0.0.20

 * Fixed a bug in how Model Size was being obtained so that BIM 360 files are also covered here.
 It uses cached file size which is not always 100% accurate but it's good for monitoring changes.